mgbeyer/phpwtl/README.md

 	$params= array (
 		// amount of content objects (=log entries or log events) to be buffered
 		// before flush() will be called automatically
+		// (set to LogBufferHelper::BUFFER_OFF to disable buffering,
-		// (set to LogBufferHelper::BUFFER_OFF to disable buffering) 'buffer_size' => 20;
+        //  set to LogBufferHelper::BUFFER_INFINITE to disable auto flush) 'buffer_size' => 20;
 	);